2018ik/2018ik.github.io/_wiki/full_ministry_of_christ.markdown

 ## Background

 The **full ministry of Christ** is His ministry which spans from His incarnation to the New Jerusalem.
-This can be divided in various ways (TODO: how?), however the significance is that the eternal God entered into time to carry out His economical operation.
+This can be divided in various ways, most significantly in the three divine and mystical stages of incarnation, inclusion and intensification.
+These stages reflect God entering into time to carry out His economical operation.

+What the Lord's Recovery is, and what it will be, depends on how we handle the teaching concerning the full ministry of Christ in three divine and mystical stages.

 ## In Three Stages